 How Durable Are Solar Panels?

 The solar cells inside a solar panel, the parts that are responsible for creating electricity from sunlight, are very fragile.
 That’s why there are multiple protective layers over the solar cells, including the top layer of high-impact glass.
 These protective layers are all put to the test to meet international standards.
-Many companies test their panels to go above and beyond for added durability.
+Many companies test their solar panels to go above and beyond for added durability.

 During testing, solar panels are exposed to extreme temperatures (both hot and cold), high-humidity conditions, strong wind forces and heavy loads that simulate snow or ice pack.
 They are also blasted with simulated hail.
 The international standards require that panels are able to withstand 25mm (1 inch) diameter hailstones traveling at 23 meters per second (51 miles per hour).